oslabs-beta/Kompass/README.md

 ### Notes:

-- This app assumes you have direct access to your Kubernetes cluster and have Kubernetes CLI (Kubectl) installed.
+- This app assumes you have direct access to your Kubernetes cluster (i.e. minikube) and have Kubernetes CLI (Kubectl) installed.

 ## Clone repo & cd into it, then run:

 ```

-minikube start --driver=docker

 kubectl create namespace monitoring